Meher Baba: 1950–1959: God Speaks and automobile accidents

-On 30 September 1954 Meher Baba gave his Final Declaration message, in which he made enigmatic predictions.
+On 30 September 1954, Meher Baba gave his Final Declaration message.

-In October 1954, Meher Baba discarded his alphabet board and began using a unique set of hand gestures to communicate, which he used for the remainder of his life.
+In October 1954, Meher Baba discarded his alphabet board and began using a unique set of hand gestures to communicate, which he used for the rest of his life.

-On 2 December 1956, outside Satara, India, the car in which Baba was being driven went out of control and a second serious automobile accident occurred.
+On 2 December 1956, outside Satara, India, the car in which Meher Baba was riding lost control and a second serious automobile accident occurred.
 Baba suffered a fractured pelvis and other severe injuries.
 Nilu, one of Baba's mandali, was killed.
 This collision seriously incapacitated Baba.
-Despite his physicians' predictions to the contrary, Baba began to walk again after great effort, but from that point on he was in constant pain and was severely limited in his ability to move.
+Despite his physicians' predictions, Baba began to walk again, but from that point was in constant pain and had limited mobility.
 During his trip to the West in 1958, he often needed to be carried from venue to venue.

-In 1956, during his fifth visit to the US, Baba stayed at New York's Hotel Delmonico before traveling to the Meher Center at Myrtle Beach, South Carolina.
-In July he traveled to Washington, D.C., and received friends and disciples at the home of Ivy Duce, wife of James Terry Duce, the vice-president of the Arabian American Oil Co.
-He then traveled to Meher Mount at Ojai, California before continuing on to Australia.
+In 1956, during his fifth visit to the United States, Baba stayed at New York's Hotel Delmonico before traveling to the Meher Spiritual Center at Myrtle Beach, South Carolina.
+In July he traveled to Washington, D.C., and received friends and disciples at the home of Ivy Duce, wife of James Terry Duce, the vice-president of the Arabian American Oil Company.
+He then traveled to Meher Mount at Ojai, California before proceeding to Australia.
 His final visits to the United States and Australia were made in 1958.